ptcrews/smtcoq/SMTCoqTasks.md

 - [ ] Add Array rules
 	- [ ] Extend Alethe with Array proof rules
 	- [ ] Add rules to SMTCoq
-- [ ] Add quantifier rules
-- [ ] Add support for subproofs (reuse or redo?)
-	- [ ] Refl rule
-- [ ] Currently VeriT is called with term sharing turned off, need to be able to deal with shared terms
 - [ ] Currently, support for CVC4/5 is turned off.
 Once it produces Alethe proofs, add support for CVC5.
 - [ ] Currently, we're assuming an ordering on the step numbers - we assume they are `t1,...,tn` and we don't account for sub-proofs, which would be `ti.tj`.
 Eventually update this to take any series of step numbers and convert them internally to an order we care about
 - [ ] Correctness proofs